 To select a supplier, contracting officers at federal agencies make a fair opportunity [PDF - 348 KB] decision based on factors that suit agency needs - including price, past performance, technical requirements or any other criteria deemed fit by the agency.

 The Networx acquisition has predefined service level agreements [PDF - 670 KB] for each service type.
 This enables the agency to know what to expect from suppliers and allows a high level of reliability for mission critical needs.

-For FY18 (Oct-Sep), federal agencies purchased $1.988 Billion on Networx, which represents a 4.5 percent increase compared to the same period in FY17.
+For the first two quarters of FY19 (Oct-Mar), federal agencies purchased $1.041 Billion on Networx, which represents a 3.9 percent increase compared to the same period in FY18.

 One of the missions of GSA is to use the purchasing power of government to drive down prices and reduce costs for agencies.
 GSA closely and continually evaluates how Networx is meeting this mission, especially around the area of pricing.
-For FY17 Overall (October-September), the Networx program saved taxpayers and agency users approximately $671.4 Million on telecommunications, compared to best commercial prices.
-Through FY18 Overall (October-Sep), the Networx program has saved taxpayers and agency users approximately $671.2 Million on telecommunications compared to best commercial prices.
+For FY18 Overall (October-Sep), the Networx program has saved taxpayers and agency users approximately $671.2 Million on telecommunications compared to best commercial prices.
+For the first two quarters of FY19 (Oct-Mar), the Networx program has saved taxpayers and agency users approximately $343 Million.

 Networx offers managed security services through the Managed Trusted Internet Protocol Services (MTIPS) program, which complies with the Trusted Internet Connections (TIC) initiative.

 Managed Network Services (MNS) is another unique offering where the supplier provides overall management of an agency's infrastructure including:

 - Real-time proactive network monitoring;